Shape-based Evaluation of Epidemic Forecasts: Methodology

 \begin{property} Two vectors have similar representation, if and only if (i) none of the vectors are ``almost flat'' and one can be approximately obtained by scaling and translating the other, or (ii) both vectors are ``almost flat''. \end{property}

-To find the shapelet space representation, we first identify how similar it is to what we could consider ``flat'', and then update the similarities of the shape with respect to other shapelets.
+To find the shapelet-space representation, we first identify how similar it is to what we could consider ``flat'', and then update the similarities of the shape with respect to other shapelets.
 Mathematically, in the given scale, for some constants $m_0, \beta \geq 0$, we define ``flatness'' as

 Here $m$ is the average absolute slope of the vector $\mathbf{x}$ whose shapelet-space representation is desired, i.e., if $\mathbf{x} = (x_1, x_2, x_3, x_4)$, then $m = (|x_2 - x_1| + |x_3-x_2| + |x_4 - x_3|)/3$.
 The constant $m_0$ represents the threshold of the average slope below which the shape needs to be considered perfectly ``flat'', i.e., it is not to be considered as even partially similar to other shapelets.
 The constant $\beta$ represents how quickly above the threshold $m_0$, the ``flatness'' should reduce.
 As an example, suppose we have scaled the time-series so that a slope of 1 should have a small flatness $\varepsilon$.
 Also, suppose we have set $m_0 = 0$.
 Then $\beta = -\ln \varepsilon$.
-Now, the co-ordinates of shapelet space representation are defined as
+Now, the co-ordinates of shapelet-space representation are defined as

 The above formulation ensures that the representation is not significantly impacted by scaling when the shape is not close to ``flat''.